 Fax: (850) 488-5291

-TDD ASCII Callers: (800) 955-1339
+Florida Relay Service &mdash TDD ASCII Callers: (800) 955-1339

 TDD Baudot Callers: (800) 955-8771

-EEOC — Miami District Office
+EEOC Miami District Office

-EEOC — Tampa Area Office
+EEOC Tampa Field Office

 Do not delay in contacting the FCHR or EEOC to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
-To preserve your claim under state law, you must file with the FCHR (or cross-file with the EEOC) within 365 days of the date you believe you were discriminated against.
+To preserve your claim under state law, you must file with the FCHR (or cross-file with the EEOC) within one year of the date you believe you were discriminated against.
 To preserve your claim under federal law, you must file with the EEOC (or cross-file with the state agency) within 300 days of the date you believe you were discriminated against.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.
+If you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.

 A federal employment discrimination case cannot be filed in court without first going to the EEOC, as discussed above, and having the EEOC dismiss your claim.
 This process is called "exhaustion" of your administrative remedy.
 Similarly, before you can proceed with a lawsuit based on your state discrimination claim, you must file with the FCHR.
-(Please note that if the FCHR makes a finding of "no cause,”—a finding that your case is without merit—you are not allowed to go to court under state law; instead, you must appeal this determination through the administrative process only.)
+Note: If the FCHR makes a finding of "no cause," &mdasha finding that your case is without merit&mdash you are not allowed to go to court under state law instead, you can only appeal this determination through the administrative process.